sumnerevans/sumnerevans.com/content/posts/travel/2022-playa-del-carmen-mexico/index.md

 categories: [Work Retreats]
 tags: [Travel, Playa del Carmen, Beeper, Work]
 image: ./images/catamaran-team.jpg
+description: "A couple weeks ago, my company had our week-long 2022 Q1 work retreat in Playa del Carmen, Mexico.
+These are my thoughts and reflections on the trip."
 ---

 A couple weeks ago, my company had our week-long 2022 Q1 work retreat in Playa